WestHealth/scipy_proceedings/papers/giancarlo_perrone/pyvis.rst

 .. image:: example5.png

 | Here, we choose to display the options for the physics component of the network.
-Ommitting a filter in the call will display the configuration of the entire network including nodes, edges, layout, and interaction.
+Omitting a filter in the call will display the configuration of the entire network including nodes, edges, layout, and interaction.
 The JSON options displayed in the visualization represent the current configuration depending on the displayed sliders.
 You can copy/paste those options to supply your network with custom settings:

 .. code-block:: python